bazelbuild/bazel/site/docs/install-os-x.md

 The binary installers are on Bazel's [GitHub releases page](https://github.com/bazelbuild/bazel/releases).

-The installer contains the Bazel binary and the required JDK.
-Some additional libraries must also be installed for Bazel to work.
+The installer contains the Bazel binary.<sup>1</sup> Some additional libraries must also be installed for Bazel to work.

 ### 1. Install Xcode command line tools